 It's good practice to keep your shady lawn grass a bit longer than standard lawn grass, about 3" is fine.
 Cut the grass before it gets 5" high because fine shade grasses are thinner and wispy and they tend to lie down in front of the mower, so keep your mower blades sharp.
 Cut lawns in shade less frequently and to no lower than three inches.
 Preferably, keep the height of cut as high as 3½ inches.

 Pruning out branches to thin trees and reducing low branches helps light get through, even dappled light is better than complete shade.
 In extreme cases if you want a lawn, you may need to remove some of the trees.
 Solid panel fencing reduces sunlight.
 Replacing the panels with trellis fencing will allow some sunshine to filter through.

 Shady lawns are easily smothered by heavy leaf fall.

-Shade grass grown from seed or turf may also thin over the years.
+Shade grass grown from seed or turf may thin over the years needing repairing.

-Preparing the ground, sowing shady area grass seed and laying turf is the same as for a normal lawn, details here laying lawn turf
+Preparing the ground, sowing shady area grass seed and shade laying tolerant turf is the same as for a normal lawn, details here laying lawn turf

 Graminex Shade Grass Seeds, Premium, My Choice for Shady Areas, Vivid Evergreen, Low Maintenance, best suited for the UK climate.

 Recommended for sowing in parks, gardens which are not very sunny Creates a turf with an intense, vivid green color which holds through the entire year.
 Does not require mowing often.